lg565245594/fat-garage.com/docs/_pages/contact.md

 				<div class="row justify-content-between">
 					<div class="col-md-6 mb-2 mb-md-0">
 						<h5 class="font-weight-bold">Join Newsletter</h5>
-						 Get the latest news right in your inbox.
-We never spam!
+						 Get the latest update of Fat Garage !
+                         “The void I saw in the future was no longer a liability, but the greatest opportunity.”
 					</div>
 					<div class="col-md-6">
 						<div class="row">